Topological insulators and geometry of vector bundles: Modern theory of electric polarization

 \subsubsection{Geometric interpretation}

 To interpret the Zak phase geometrically, we first need to identify the relevant vector bundles.
-For each $k$ in the Brillouin zone, the Bloch Hamiltonian $H_k$ acts on the Hilbert space $\hilb_k$.
+Interestingly, the Hamiltonian of the crystal $\hat H$ itself defines the parameter space.
+In the Bloch wave basis, the matrix of the Hamiltonian becomes block-diagonal, with blocks indexed by the crystal momentum $k$.
+Then we interpret the Brillouin zone circle, $k \in [0, 2\pi)$, as the parameter space for the Bloch Hamiltonian.
+For each $k$, the Bloch Hamiltonian $H_k$ acts on the Hilbert space $\hilb_k$.
 The dimension of $\hilb_k$ is determined by the number of degrees of freedom in each unit cell (for our diatomic chain, $\dim \hilb_k =2$).
 Taken together, these spaces form the vector bundle $\{\hilb_k\}$ over the Brillouin zone.
 The lower-energy, or valence band eigenstate $|\psi_k\ket$ of $H_k$ defines the valence-band eigenspace $V^v_k\subset\hilb_k$.
-We are interested in the geometry of the eigenspace bundle of the valence band $V^v$.
-The base space is the one-dimensional circle of the Brillouin zone.
+We are interested in the geometry of the valence band eigenspace bundle $V^v$.

-Let us find the Berry phase acquired by the eigenstate $|\psi_k\ket$ after going around the Brillouin zone.
-Note that this means taking the contour integral of the potential rather than a physical process of the adiabatic evolution.
-For the Berry potential, one could write
+Let us find the Berry phase acquired by the eigenstate $|\psi_k\ket$ after going around the Brillouin zone (note that this means taking the contour integral of the potential rather than a physical process of the adiabatic evolution).
+At first sight, the Berry potential is given by